Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 How Old Debt Can Affect Transferring Credits

-The Federal Student Aid Program offers flexible repayment plans, loan rehabilitation and consolidation opportunities, forgiveness programs, and more for borrowers hoping to get back in good standing.
+The Federal Student Aid (FSA) Program offers flexible repayment plans, loan rehabilitation and consolidation opportunities, forgiveness programs, and more for borrowers hoping to get back in good standing.
 The Federal Student Aid office’s recommended first step (preferably before becoming delinquent or going into default) is to contact the loan servicer to discuss repayment options.

 Even if you’re doing just fine and staying up to date on your student loan payments if you’re thinking about going back to school and you’ll need more money, a new loan with just one monthly payment might help make things more manageable.

-However, if you have federal loans and refinancing sounds appealing, it’s critical that you understand what you could lose by switching to a private lender—including federal benefits such as deferment, income-driven repayment plans, and public student loan forgiveness.
+However, if you have federal loans and refinancing sounds appealing, it’s critical that you understand what you could lose by switching to a private lender — including federal benefits such as deferment, income-driven repayment plans, and public student loan forgiveness.

 Moving Forward (With a Little Help)